cdegroot/evrl/_posts/2018-06-12-dont-use-libraries.markdown

 has 200 defects.
 Your addiction to code reuse added another 10,000.
 Some of these will be crashes, some of these will be security risks, you don't know.
 And you won't, until it is too late.

 * That package does everything for everybody and almost what you need for your own problem.
-[Noboy stunts their frameworks](https://www.artima.com/weblogs/viewpost.jsp?thread=8826~) so you will typically pull in a ton of code you don't need and the API will be almost what you need but cluttered with options and configuration to make it as generic as possible.
-It will cost you time to figure out what to do, how to use the dependency, and you will have to accept that the code will likely run slower than something you crafted yourself because it is also catering to the 500 slightly different use cases of other users o the library.
+[Nobody stunts their frameworks](https://www.artima.com/weblogs/viewpost.jsp?thread=8826~) so you will typically pull in a ton of code you don't need and the API will be almost what you need but cluttered with options and configuration to make it as generic as possible.
+It will cost you time to figure out what to do, how to use the dependency, and you will have to accept that the code will likely run slower than something you crafted yourself because it is also catering to the 500 slightly different use cases of other users of the library.

 * Deep dependency hierarchies are akin to deep class hierarchies with multiple inheritance.
 Inevitably, the "diamond pattern" will come back and bite you.
-Maybe not now, but worse: in half a year when you upgrade an entirely unrelated dependency you will get the dreaded version conflict from your package manager and you know you're in for a couple of hours of puzzling over how to reconcile the conflicting dependency specifications, probably by upgrading that other dependency as well, and then you find out that it changed its API so you can redo your code.
+Maybe not now, but then in half a year when you upgrade an entirely unrelated dependency you will get the dreaded version conflict from your package manager and you know you're in for a couple of hours of puzzling over how to reconcile the conflicting dependency specifications, probably by upgrading that other dependency as well, and then you find out that it changed its API so you can redo your code.
 You'll be doing this pretty much all the time if you want to make sure that you don't depend, directly or indirectly, on packages that have known security holes.
+Or you can just stay on Rails 2 and hope for the best, of course...

 "Code reuse" is not an end.
 It's a tool in your toolbox, and there are alternatives to reusing code.
 Often, it's just simpler to write the code yourself.
 Yes, you will write the same code as someone else on this planet.
-I bet you're writing the same code as developers at your competitors as well, and I don't think that's a good basis for decision making.
+I bet you're writing the same code as developers at your competitors as well, and I don't think that trying to avoid double work on a planetary scale is a good basis for decision making.

 Dave "PragDave" Thomas coined his ["rule of design"](https://www.infoq.com/articles/increasing-agility-dave-thomas) which isn't original probably because it is so true in software development: "Good design makes future change easier than bad design."
-In 1999, I called it [malleability](http://cdegroot.com/articles/1999-organic-software/) and others who spent more thought on the subject than I have came up with similar advice.
-It does seem to be the major principle for software design.
+In 1999, I called it [malleability](http://cdegroot.com/articles/1999-organic-software/) and others who spent more thought on the subject than I have came up with [similar advice](https://www.martinfowler.com/ieeeSoftware/accChange.pdf).
+It does seem to be _the_ major principle for software design.

 That rule is much closer to being a goal by itself than "code reuse".
 If anything, this is an overarching design strategy that, when you think through it, will let you derive strategies like Single Responsiblity Principle, Dependency Injection, etcetera.
 Given that code reuse through